Uberkinky Bondage Tape

 December 11th, 2009

 Most people I know consider the I Rub My Duckie line to be cute.
 I do.
-I don’t lust over every single piece but it’s cute and I own two: the Paris duckie and now, the Santa Duckie.
-Actually, there is sometihng about the design of the Santa duckie that really appealed to me, much more than most of the other designs despite the fact that it’s only the mini, travel sized version (which I have thus far avoided).
+I don’t lust over every single piece, but it’s cute, and I own two: the Paris Duckie and, now, the Santa Duckie.
+Actually, there is something about the design of the Santa duckie that really appealed to me, much more than most of the other designs, despite the fact that it’s only the mini, travel-sized version (which I have thus far avoided).
 I definitely think the fact that it comes in a functional Christmas tree bulb holder is part of that draw.
-After spending a bit of time with the vibrator, I can’t say I will rush out to buy ever other duckie but I can say that I like it a lot.
+After spending a bit of time with the vibrator, I can’t say I will rush out to buy every other duckie, but I can say that I like it a lot.
 It’s cute but also more practical than I would have guessed.

 As I mentioned, the packaging of this duckie is a bit more thought out than other versions.
 The whole thing is in a plastic box with different snowflakes printed on the front and sides.
 Inside this sites a tray where the Christmas bulb rests.
 The front half of the bulb is clear with more snowflakes and the back is solid blue, creating a backdrop for the duckie.
 The bulb is topped off with a red bow and a silver string which means it could be hung on a tree, if you’re into that sort of thing.

-At first, I was disappointed because there were two pieces of tape which seemed to hold the two sides of the bulb together but those are only there for extra support.
-When together, the bulb actually has a short, threaded neck on top onto which screws a silver plastic cap which mimics the metal caps on the top of actually Christmas bulbs (this is also where the box and hanging string attach).
+At first, I was disappointed because there were two pieces of tape that seemed to hold the two sides of the bulb together, but those were only there for extra support.
+When together, the bulb actually has a short, threaded neck on top onto which screws a silver plastic cap that mimics the metal caps on the top of actually Christmas bulbs (this is also where the box and hanging string attach).
 Without the tape, the globe still stays whole but it’s a bit more secure with the tape on the bottom.
-In fact, the duckie is uber secure as there are a couple of places where there are twisty tries threaded through and then taped, just the way Barbies are secured in their boxes.
+In fact, the duckie is uber-secure as there are a couple of places where there are twisty tries threaded through and then taped, just the way Barbies are secured in their boxes.

 Besides size, the Santa Duckie has different controls and battery requirements than a regular duckie.
 The battery compartment is covered by a small plastic cap with a straight indentation to unscrew it.
 A knife, screwdriver or possibly even fingernail could be used without too much difficultly.
-Inside is room for a single AAA battery, rather than the AA batteries which the regular uses.
+Inside is room for a single AAA battery, rather than the AA batteries that they regularly use.
 I was quite surprised by how much power this lone battery can put out.
 I think the size reduction actually means that more of the vibrations can be felt.
-The regular sized duckie seemed to absorb more vibrations even though it had a stronger power source.
+The regular-sized duckie seemed to absorb more vibrations even though it had a stronger power source.
 The vibrations are a little buzzy and there’s very little variation, if any, but I found them to be sufficient because I could apply pressure.

 The control is a knob like the ones which control the burners on my stove.
-Turning is clockwise (looking at the duck’s belly, head toward the top) turns on the vibrations.
+Turning it clockwise (looking at the duck’s belly, head toward the top) turns on the vibrations.
 The knob can only turn about a quarter of a circle and it kicks in at about half of that distance.
-Unfortunately, the style makes it seem like the vibrations are adjustable but they feel pretty much the same to me even if I turn it as far as possible.
+Unfortunately, the style makes it seem like the vibrations are adjustable, but they feel pretty much the same to me, even if I turn it as far as possible.

 The Santa Duckie is pretty loud for its size and strength, however.
 Definitely loud enough to be heard in the same room but probably safe to use in the shower or with the door closed.
 Sometimes I can also hear the battery rattling inside which adds to the noise factor.